The Find-a-spider Guide

 What's happening in the spider world at the present time?

-What spider numbers are evident in your part of Australia at a particularly time depends not only on the season but also on such things as
+Seasonal and habitat changes: How many of each kind of spider are present in your part of Australia at a particularly time depends not only on the season but also on such things as

 which country or district you are living in, whether you reside in forest, farmland or some other kind of environmental setting, and what weather